kbroman/qtlcharts/ReadMe.md

 [Karl W Broman](http://www.biostat.wisc.edu/~kbroman)

-[R/qtlcharts](http://kbroman.github.io/qtlcharts) is an [R](http://www.r-project.org) package to create interactive charts for xQTL data, for use with [R/qtl](http://www.rqtl.org).
+[R/qtlcharts](http://kbroman.github.io/qtlcharts) is an [R](http://www.r-project.org) package to create interactive charts for QTL data, for use with [R/qtl](http://www.rqtl.org).

 It is built with [D3](http://d3js.org), using the following reusable components: